 Credit unions offer affordable borrowing to people who can’t get loans from banks or other finance providers.
 They often charge less than 2% interest a month (26.8% APR).
 At this rate, a loan of £100 over 12 months costs a maximum of £2 each month in interest.
 Find your local credit union and check if you are eligible for membership.

 Choosing a payday loan firm

 If you’re still considering taking out a payday loan, make sure you shop around and compare the interest rates and charges before you choose a lender.

 Check the terms and conditions very carefully, especially for details of what happens if you 'roll over' the loan.
 Make sure you understand the lender's rules on charges and penalties if you can't pay the loan back.

 Before taking out any loan, use the FCA website to check that the lender has a consumer credit licence.
 Having this licence is a legal requirement for all lenders.

-Anyone who lends money without a licence is a loan shark – an illegal lender.
+Anyone who lends money without a licence is a loan shark, in other words an illegal lender.